In this article, we cover the three most common problems preventing your log splitter's electric start engine from starting and how to resolve them.

 Tech Note: Cold Weather Starting

-Even with a good, healthy battery, cold weather is a big factor when starting your engine.
-Engine oil thickens up, and the effort it takes to crank over the engine increases.
-It may take a good 5-10 attempts before the engine finally cranks over.
-You can speed this process up dramatically by taking your machine inside a warm garage for 15-20 minutes before attempting to start the engine.
+Even with a good, healthy battery, cold weather is a significant factor when starting your engine.
+Engine oil thickens up, and the effort to crank over the engine increases.
+It may take 5-10 attempts before the engine finally cranks over.
+You can speed this up dramatically by taking your machine inside a warm garage for 15-20 minutes before attempting to start the engine.

 Reason #2: Circuit Breaker Tripped

 Some electric start panels come equipped with a circuit breaker or circuit protector.
-This is basically a resettable fuse.
-It's a small button somewhere on the panel that functions much like a circuit breaker in your house's electrical panel.
+This is a resettable fuse.
+It's a small button on the panel that functions like a circuit breaker in your house's electrical panel.

-When the button is pressed in, the circuit is connected and gives the electric start panel power.
-When the button is popped out, the circuit is not connected and your electric start panel is no longer powered (sometimes due to a slight surge, or overload, of power).
+The circuit is connected when the button is pressed, which gives the electric start panel power.
+When the button pops out, the circuit is not connected, and your electric start panel is no longer powered (sometimes due to a slight surge or overload of power).

 On Raven engines sold with the RuggedMade log splitters, this small button is located toward the bottom of the panel.